noeg18/My-Projects/README.md

 # Current projects

-Hi :wave: I am Nagat and Welcome to my 'My Projects' repository, in which I will be introducing the most exciting projects I have ever worked on.
+Hi :wave: I am Nagat and welcome to my 'My Projects' repository, in which I will be introducing the most exciting projects I have ever worked on.
 Most of these projects I have completed as part of my MSc Computer Science (Conversion) at the University of Bristol.
 Others, I have been working on in my own time to get stuck into the technologies and tools I am most interested in!

 Let's start with the most sizeable one: